 (You can also check the Porter-Cable tools review here.)

-What We Like
+What I Like

-- Four settings for orbital cutting
+- The availability of four settings for orbital cutting enhances its versatility.

-What We Don't Like
+What I Don't Like

 11. Makita 4329K Top-Handle Jigsaw

-As a premium power tool brand, Makita 4329K‘s ergonomic design is a feature we already expected straight out of the box.
+As a premium power tool brand, Makita 4329K‘s ergonomic design is a feature I already expected straight out of the box.
 Given its rubberized grip, this top-handle jigsaw provides the best control without compromising user comfort.

 This top handle saw can operate at a speed range of 500 to 3,100 SPM.
 And because it’s engineered with a counterweight balancing design, you can expect less vibration during its usage.
 It also comes with three orbital action settings.

-We also liked that this Makita jigsaw is equipped with a sliding dust cover.
+I also liked that this Makita jigsaw is equipped with a sliding dust cover.
 Thanks to this feature, there will be fewer chances of wood chips flying to the user’s face.
 On top of that, this top-handle model has a dust port where you can hook a shop vac for better dust management around the workshop.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 12. RYOBI ONE+ PBLJS01